 4. Avoid Triggering Them

 Stress is also a major trigger, especially early on.
 Addiction is often a coping mechanism, and getting sober is stressful enough on its own.
 That means that any jabs, fights, or overly negative criticism can be potentially harmful.
-Try and be as supportive as possible, and also make sure to keep the environment as stress-free as possible.
-There will be time during the therapy process where you can hash out everything that went down in a safe and constructive way.
-The first 6 months of therapy aren’t’ that time.
+Try and be as supportive as you can and make sure to keep the environment as stress-free as possible.
+Within a professional alcohol rehab center, there will be time given during the therapy process to safely express your feelings and issues in a constructive way.
+However, this usually happens further into the recovery process therefore in the early stages of therapy, it’s best to be gentle with your loved one.